Aveglia/vAMPirus/helpmeoutsome.md

 The smaller the alpha value (--alpha) the more stringent vsearch is ASV generation while minimum size is the minimum representation of a unique sequence to have to be considered in the ASV generation.

+Launch command to produce only ASV-related analyses:

+    nextflow run v

-Now, onto clustering ASVs into Operation Taxonomic Units (OTUs). vAMPirus is able to use two different techniques for generating OTUs for the user:
+Now, onto clustering ASVs into clustered ASVs (cASVs). vAMPirus is able to use two different techniques for generating cASVs for the user:

 1. AminoTyping -

 vAMPirus by default, unless the --skipAminoTyping option is set, will generate unique amino acid sequences or  "AminoTypes" from generated ASVs.
 These AminoTypes, barring any skip options set, will run through all the same analyses as ASVs.

 vAMPirus will translate the ASVs with Virtual Ribosome and relies on the user to specify the expected or minimum amino acid sequence length (--minAA) to be used for AminoTyping and pcASV generation (discussed below).
 For example, if you amplicon size is ~422 bp long, you would expect the amino acid translations to be ~140.
-Thus, you would either edit the --minAA value to be 140 in the configuration file (line 59) or in the launch command.
-You can make it shorter if you would like, but based on personal observation, a shorter translation is usually the result of stop codons present which would usually be removed from subsequent analysis.
+Thus, you would either edit the --minAA value to be 140 in the configuration file (line 69) or in the launch command.

+You can make it shorter if you would like, but based on personal observation, a shorter translation is usually the result of stop codons present which would usually be removed from subsequent analyses.
 If there are any sequences below the minimum amino acid sequence length the problematic sequence(s) and its translation will be stored in a directory for you to review.

-        Example launch command:
+Example launch command using the --minAA option:

-            `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --minAA 140`
+        nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --minAA 140

-    2. Nucleotide-based clustering into OTUS (ncASVs) -
+2. Nucleotide-based clustering of ASVs  (ncASVs) -

-        In this technique, as the name infers, the clustering of ASVs into OTUs is based on nucleotide identity.
+In this technique, as the name infers, the clustering of ASVs into cASVs is based on nucleotide identity.
 To signal vAMPirus to generate ncASVs, we just add the "--ncASV" option to our launch command:

-                `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --ncASV`
+            nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --ncASV

 With ncASV analysis specified, vAMPirus will still generate ASVs and produce ASV-related results with a report, so you are not losing any results when you the clustering and this way, you can compare the reports afterwards.

 vAMPirus allows you to specify either one or multiple clustering percentages that can be specified in the configuration file or the launch command.
 For each ID% specified, ncASVs will be generated and will be ran through all subsequent processes (e.g. counts, phylogeny, taxonomy, report generation, etc.)

             // Percent similarity to cluster nucleotide ASV sequences clusterNuclID=".85"
             // List of percent similarities to cluster nucleotide ASV sequences - must be separated by a comma (ex. ".95,.96") clusterNuclIDlist=""

 Above, the specified clustering percentage (--clusterNuclID) for ncASV generation is 85%.
 The value must always be in decimal format and can be put into the launch command like so:

-            `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --ncASV --clusterNuclID .85`
+            nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --ncASV --clusterNuclID .85 --stats run

 You could also have a list of percentages to cluster by:

-            `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --ncASV --clusterNuclIDlist .85,.90,.96`
+            nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --ncASV --clusterNuclIDlist .85,.90,.96 --stats run

 Using "--clusterNuclIDlist" will override the single percentage clustering and vAMPirus will generate separate ncASVs fastas based on 85%, 90% and 96% nucleotide similarity, you could theoretically cluster by any amount of percentages between 1-100 that your data requires or your heart desires.

-    3. Protein-based clustering into OTUs (pcASVs)
+3. Protein-based clustering of ASVs (pcASVs)

 For this clustering method, ASVs are translated into amino acid sequences and clustered based on shared amino acid similarity, %ID is user specified in a similar manner to ncASV cluster options:

             Lines 54-57 in vampirus.config ->